-Home treatment is appropriate for mild symptoms and can help your child feel better.
+Here are some things you can do to ease mild symptoms and help your child feel better.

 - Raise the head of your baby's bed about 1 in.
 (2.5 cm) to 2 in.
 (5 cm) by placing blocks under the crib.
-Do not raise just the mattress because it may leave a gap for your baby to roll into.
+Don't raise just the mattress.
+That could leave a gap for your baby to roll into.
 Do not raise the head of the bed if your baby is younger than 6 months.

 - Prevent dehydration.